Moments, Time-Inversion and Source Identification for the Heat Equation: Main results

 a transcendental equation in~$k$.
 Under the constraint \eqref{eq:constraint}, its unique solution satisfies the following bounds:

 where $c_1,c_2>0$ are constants independent of~$\delta_i$ and~$T$.
 Substituting this $k^*$ back into \eqref{eq:conv} yields

 for some constant $c_3$ also independent of~$\delta_i$ and~$T$.
-From these estimates, we observe: \begin{itemize} \item For fixed $T$, as the maximal error bound $\delta_2\to0$, the optimal order $k^*\to\infty$ and the reconstruction error vanishes. \item If $T$ increases so that the minimal error bound $\delta_1$ typically grows, then $k^*$ decreases and the reconstruction error increases, in agreement with the numerical results in Figure~\ref{fig:recover-1d} (A). \end{itemize} \end{rem}
+From these estimates, we observe: \begin{itemize} \item For fixed $T$, as the maximal error bound $\delta_2\to0$, the optimal order $k^*\to\infty$ and the reconstruction error vanishes. \item If $T$ increases so that the minimal error bound $\delta_1$ typically grows, then $k^*$ decreases and the reconstruction error increases, in agreement with the numerical results in Table~\ref{tab:noise-vs-T}.
+In other words, for large final time $T$, achieving an accurate reconstruction requires the observational noise on the moments to be very small.
+Since the moments are computed numerically via quadrature, this translates into requiring the sensor noise to be much smaller than the amplitude of the heat solution at the sampled points. \end{itemize} \end{rem}